CLIMAAX/DROUGHTS/02_agriculture_drought/AGRICULTURE_Risk_workflow_description.md

 ![risk_graphic](agriculture_risk_graphic.png)

+## Structure of the workflow
+This workflow consists of two separate notebooks, one for the hazard assessment and one for the risk assessment.
+In addition, the user is provided with the editable CSV file containing the parameters used for crop modeling.

+In the next pages you will find:

+ - Agricultural drought hazard assessment [(link to notebook on GitHub)](https://github.com/CLIMAAX/DROUGHTS/blob/main/02_agriculture_drought/AGRICULTURE_DROUGHT_Hazard.ipynb)
+ - CSV file with the crop parameters [(link to file on GitHub)](https://github.com/CLIMAAX/DROUGHTS/blob/main/02_agriculture_drought/crop_table.csv) and related notebook describing the parameters choice [(link to notebook on GitHub)](https://github.com/CLIMAAX/DROUGHTS/blob/main/02_agriculture_drought/crop_table.ipynb)
+ - Agricultural drought risk assessment [(link to notebook on GitHub)](https://github.com/CLIMAAX/DROUGHTS/blob/main/02_agriculture_drought/AGRICULTURE_DROUGHT_Risk_Assessment.ipynb)

 ## Datasets used

 The assessment is based on well-established climate projections and global agricultural datasets allowing to estimate potential losses at approximately 10 km resolution.
 These include: